-The last, or the third phase of my professional development (in Portfolio first) was marked by coming to Vienna and enrolling at the master studies of art history and getting to know the new, Austrian / European art world.
+The last, or the third phase of my professional development (in Portfolio first) was marked by coming to Vienna and enrolling at the Master studies of art history and getting know the new, Austrian / European art world.
 As a Third-world student, you quickly become aware of the fact that in addition to having no access to the labor market, you are also limited by an artistic thematic repertoire, that is, you are constantly expected to deal with topics specific to the context from which you come from.
 This is productive on the one hand, because you can show to the new environment the specificities and problems that it deals with, roughly speaking, art in the Balkans or the former Yugoslav countries.
 On the other hand, it is very frustrating when you cannot get out of imposed forms that you do not want to be defined by.
 Some of them are narratives about Yugoslavia or the war in Bosnia and Herzegovina or Croatia.

 Since I did not immediately want to deal with, in my view, already impoverished and inactive "art narratives," I joined the intercultural, non-profit association LINE IN, whose main goal is to encourage diversity through art- various cultural and artistic events.
 During the 10-year activity, the Association has implemented a great number of projects that include festivals, exhibitions, concerts, performances, film screenings, etc. The essence is intercultural cooperation and democracy in terms of opening opportunities for everyone who has the need to express themselves.
 Given that I fully agree with such an unconventional concept of the art treatment and it was somehow logical to come to cooperation.
 Meeting point or his "sister" space for the realization of a number of projects in the last five years is AU, which represents a space for experimental and creative projects.
 As an open space and free platform it supports various associations and independent collectives, and also strives towards socio-political engagement in terms of permeating and meeting national and international tendencies.
 This space offers urban leisure activities, promotes creativity and intercultural dialogue.
 Within the AU, I worked voluntarily and without financial resources for the production of an art and entertainment program, and also on my own exhibitions.